-For avid travelers, nothing screams luxury like some new luggage as a great travel gift.
-Many of us tote around old luggage like a pair of running shoes we just can’t get rid of and if it works — we often just keep it (rather than investing in something new).
+For avid travelers, nothing screams luxury like new luggage.
+Many of us tote around old luggage like a pair of running shoes we just can’t get rid of and if it works—we often just keep it (rather than investing in something new).
 For this reason, luggage makes the list of perfect gifts for someone who travels a lot for work.
 Before purchasing new luggage, there’s one main question you want to ask yourself.
 Does your traveler do carry-on or checked-luggage when they fly?
 If you’re unsure, opt for the safe route of carry on, which they can always use for smaller trips or even when they’re traveling by car.
-There’s tons of nice, quality luggage to choose from, though we’re pretty big fans of Away, which is built for modern travel and features a clean, versatile design.
+There’s tons of nice, quality luggage to choose from, though we’re fans of Away, which is built for modern travel and features a clean, versatile design.
 The Bigger Carry-On is sized up, made to last for life, and fits in the overhead bin of most major airlines.
 Plus, it comes in a whole slew of fun colors to get your traveler geared up for the work adventure ahead.
 Add a personalized luggage tag to make it a unique gift.

-Eye masks (or sleep mask) come in handy in hotel rooms, airplanes, and long car rides when you need to get some shut-eye.
+Eye masks (or sleep mask) come in handy in hotel rooms, airplanes, and long car rides when you need to get some shut-eye (or just want to block out the world).
 They’re easy to carry in a purse or bag and tend to be an essential part of every pro-travelers tool kit.
 The best kind delivers total darkness, which helps get some rest on long flights and ensure you don’t show up to your cross-country meeting feeling the not-so-fun effects of jet lag.
 There are plenty of options, from silk eye masks to leather eye masks, and what you buy just depends on what you’re looking for.